ThomasJButler/Commercial-Portfolio-React/README.md

 - ♿ **Accessible**: WCAG compliant with semantic HTML
 - 🌐 **Multi-language**: Support for EN, ES, FR, JA, RU, and more

+## 🤝 Acknowledgments

+This portfolio is built upon the excellent [React Portfolio Template](https://github.com/ryanbalieiro/react-portfolio-template) by **Ryan Balieiro**.
+I've extensively customized and migrated it to v2.0 while adding personal touches and improvements.

+### Special Thanks
+- Ryan Balieiro for the original template
+- All my clients who provided testimonials
+- The open-source community

 ## 🏆 Portfolio Highlights

 ### Web Agency Projects